oasis-tcs/csaf/csaf_2.1/prose/README.md

 % bin/toccata.py
 ```

 Rewrites the `build/tmp.html` pandoc auto-generated HTML file into a more OASIS alike one at `build/injected.html`.

-The third step uses tidy-html5 to cleanse the file from non-conforming content and formats.
+The third step uses tidy-html5 (at least [version `5.8.0`](https://binaries.html-tidy.org/)) to cleanse the file from non-conforming content and formats.

 ```console
 % tidy -config etc/tidy-config.txt build/injected.html -ashtml | \
   sed 's/<!\[CDATA\[//g; s/\]\]>//g;' > ../share/csaf-v2.1-draft.html
 ```

-Note: Currently we still have 26 warnings in the third step, as the generated HTML is not conforming.
+Note: Currently we still have 24 warnings in the third step, as the generated HTML is not conforming.